 As a way to honor, recognize, and encourage students who make a commitment to serve others, St. Mary's offers the SERVICE HONOR CORD PROGRAM.
 Each fall the application process and criteria for the Service Cord is made available to students.
-Documentation of service is due each year to the campus minister for service on or before the first Friday in April.
-Contact the Campus Minister for Service or see the SMA website for more details about the Service Cord.
+Documentation of service is due each year to the Director of Service before the first Friday in April.
+Contact the Director of Service or see the SMA website for more details about the Service Cord. www.stmaryspdx.org/student-life/campus-ministry/service

-www.smapdx.org/student-life/campus-ministry/service